piercefreeman/mountaineer/README.md

 $ uv run watch
 ```

-Both of these CLI commands are specified in your project's `cli.py` file.
+`mountaineer-dev` is installed with Mountaineer and discovers the project
+automatically.
+The lower-level `watch` command remains in your project's
+`cli.py` file.

 ### Documentation